 9. Coupons with Affiliate Links

-Who doesn’t like discounts?
-97% of consumers look for deals when they shop.
-Another form of affiliate marketing is by offering coupons from affiliate partners.
+Roughly 97% of consumers look for deals when they shop.
+Another form of affiliate marketing can be offering coupons from affiliate partners.

 Ebates is the leader when it comes to online discounts and coupons.
 The site attracts customers and directs them to merchants they’ve partnered with, earning commissions along the way.